Book-Byte/book-byte/CONTRIBUTING.md

 ## <a name="prp"></a> Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing abuild.
+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environmentvariables, exposed ports, useful file  locations and container parameters.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file  locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that thisPull Request would represent.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if youdo not have permission to do that,  you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that,  you may request the second reviewer to merge it for you.

 ## <a name="coc"></a> Code of Conduct